Urban Cultivator: History

 In 2010, Tarren Wolfe, Myles Omand, and Davin MacGregor started Urban Cultivator to create and market a device to allow consumers and businesses to grow plants indoors, and have access to a fresh supply of vegetables.

 The three worked together for BC Northern Lights, the sister company of Urban Cultivator, and manufacturers and sellers of indoor hydroponic grow boxes for the medical marijuana community.

 Dragons’ Den

 Urban Cultivator appeared on season six, episode 14 of Canadian reality television show, Dragons’ Den.
 Wolfe, Omand, and MacGregor asked for $400,000 for 10%, and met mostly positive feedback, particularly from Robert Herjavec (of The Herjavec Group) and Arlene Dickinson, who expressed the most interest.

 A deal was ultimately signed with Arlene Dickinson for $400,000 in services for a 20% equity stake.

 Products

 Urban Cultivator produces indoor gardening appliances for two sectors: Residential and Commercial.

 Living Produce Aisle

 By March 2015, Urban Cultivator opened a retail concept store, Living Produce Aisle, in the Vancouver neighbourhood of Yaletown.
 The store grows and sells microgreens, herbs, and vegetables, as well as smoothies, juices, and salads, to consumers and nearby restaurants.

+As of 2025 Living Produce Aisle is permanently closed.